stefbowerman/z-theme/src/scripts/slate/README.md

 ### User

-Apollo includes a singleton object that handles logic related to the user's session.
+Z-Theme includes a singleton object that handles logic related to the user's session.
 It has several methods for setting, retrieving, and checking for the existence of browser cookies.

 ### Utilities

-Apollo has added the following methods to `window.slate.utils`.
+Z-Theme has added the following methods to `window.slate.utils`.

 ##### `slate.utils.getQueryParams`